 WALGA has the meaning given in the Local Government Act 1995 section 1.4.

-[Section 247AA inserted by No. 19 of 2016 s.
+[Section 247AA inserted: No. 19 of 2016 s.
 31.]

 247A.
 Local Health Authorities Analytical Committee

 (1) For the purpose of providing analytical services for use by local governments, a body to be known as the Local Health Authorities Analytical Committee is hereby established.